(806) 244-4453 Fax

 What defines antique guns in Texas?

-In the state of Texas, curio and antique guns manufactured before 1899 that do not use centerfire or rimfire ammunition are not considered firearms under the Texas Penal Code Title 10, Chapter 46.
-These laws include replicas.
+In the state of Texas, curio and antique guns manufactured before 1899 that do not use centerfire or rimfire ammunition are not considered firearms under the Texas Penal Code Title 10, Chapter 46, including replicas.
+These antique guns do not require a permit or license to own in Texas.
+However, federal law still applies and prohibits the ownership of any firearm by individuals who are prohibited from possessing firearms under 18 U.S.C. § 922(g).
+This includes convicted felons, those with a history of mental illness, and other prohibited categories.

 Laws regarding gun purchases